 Overnight stay at hotel in Bumthang.

 You will bid farewell to Bumthang and head back to Wangdue through the Trongsa Bumthang Highway.
-You will pass Jakar followed by the Bumthang-Ura Highway towards Chendebji for lunch.
-There you will visit the Chendebji Chorten which is built in Nepalese stupa style.
-Built during the 18th century it is known to have restrained the body of an evil spirit of Nagala demon under the Chorten.
+You will pass Jakar, followed by the Bumthang-Ura Highway towards Chendebji for lunch.
+You will visit the Chendebji Chorten, which is built in Nepalese stupa style during the 18th century.
+It is known to have restrained the body of an evil spirit of the Nagala demon under the Chorten.

 Overnight stay at Hotel or Homestay in Wangdue.

 Then, you can head out for a short excursion around the town.
 You can first visit the Rinpung Dzong, which is known to be one of the largest fortresses in Bhutan.
-It is dubbed as the ‘fortress of the heaps of jewels’.
+It is dubbed as the ‘fortress of the heaps of jewels.’
 Then you can visit the religious Kyichu Lhakhang temple.
-In its vicinity, the Jowo temple is regarded to be one of the oldest temples in Bhutan, built around the 7th century.
+In its vicinity, the Jowo temple is regarded as one of the oldest temples in Bhutan, built around the 7th century.
 As per Bhutanese Mythology, Guru Rimpoche is known to have blessed the area around the temple.
-From there you can head to the nearby local archery ground to witness the professional archers playing.
+From there, you can head to the nearby local archery ground to witness the professional archers playing.
 Archery is the national sport of Bhutan.

-After the short sightseeing tour, you can head back to the streets of the town and buy some souvenirs from the local shops.
+After the short sightseeing tour, you can head back to the town's streets and buy some souvenirs from the local shops.

 After having breakfast, you will embark on an interesting visit to the cultural icon of the country; Tiger’s Nest monastery/Paro Taktsang.
-You will put on your hiking boots and hike through a lush pine forest to a hill top.
+You will put on your hiking boots and hike through a lush pine forest to a hilltop.
 Situated on the edge of a high cliff, you will witness the majestic Tiger’s Nest Monastery.
-The mystical history and grandeur of the monastery and vistas of the hills and Himalayas from the cliff makes the hike unusual.
+The mystical history and grandeur of the monastery and vistas of the hills and Himalayas from the cliff make the hike unusual.